 Public art has been another major initiative of the Alliance.
 After establishment of a Public Art Policy in 2017, several murals were commissioned by leading artists including Stephen Powers, Ariel Rutland, Edward Wetzel, and Raul Ayala.

 His education and training includes a master’s degree in historic preservation planning from Cornell University and a bachelor of arts degree in economics and management from Albion College in Albion, Michigan.
 His certifications included Main Street America Revitalization Professional (MSARP), Historic Real Estate Finance from the National Development Center, and How to Turn a Place Around from the Project for Public Spaces.

 Kremer lives with his wife and two boys in Metuchen, New Jersey.
 They purchased the ca. 1924 Sadie and Vanvert Tyrrell House in January 2020 and have been lovingly restoring it ever since.
-In his free time Isaac sings in the cathedral choir at St. Francis Cathedral, serves on the Troop Committee for Metuchen BSA Troop 14, bakes cookies for the Fucille Foundation Cookie Walk, and grows several varieties of tomato plants from seed that he shares with family and friends.
+In his free time Isaac sings in the cathedral choir at St. Francis Cathedral, travels every change he can get, and grows hundreds of tomato plants from seed to share.